As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There are five things to consider when tumbling different rocks together: their Mohs hardness, size, rock family, tumbling rough & grit, and the rocks’ quality.

-Once you learn how to pick the right rocks for tumbling, there is nothing that can stop you from turning rough stones into stunning shiny gems.
+Once you learn how to pick the right rocks for tumbling, nothing can stop you from turning rough stones into stunning shiny gems.

 Rock Quality

 TIP: Rock tumbling can be quite time-consuming.
-That’s why is always good to know how long tumbling takes for various rocks and minerals.
+That’s why knowing how long tumbling takes for various rocks and minerals is always good.
 Find out more in the article below:

 How Long Does It Take To Tumble Rocks?
 Values For Various Rocks